ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 python pypopsyn/learning/train.py --configuration config.json --dataset_training generated_dataset/dataset_train.csv --dataset_validation generated_dataset/dataset_valid.csv --dataset_statistics generated_dataset/statistics_train.json --filter_inputs 0 3 4 5 --filter_labels 14 --input_shape 4 64 64 --num_parameters 1 --normalize 1 --batch_size 1 --lr 1e-5 --save_dir training_results
 ```

-The results of the training will be saved in the directory specified under the key `["trainer"]["save_dir"]` specified in the configuration file.
+The results of the training will be saved in the directory specified under the key `["trainer"]["save_dir"]` in the configuration file.
 In this directory path two folders will be created, a `logs` folder and a `models` folder that will contain subfolders for each specific training experiment with the structure of the form `name/YYYYMMDD_HHMMSS` where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was performed with a particular `name` specified in the configuration file.
 Each subfolder in the `logs` directory will contain three `json` files:
 * `train_results.json` containing the training loss evolution. if the labels where normalized or standardized the training loss here will be also normalized or standardized i.e. it will not have physical units.